gordonwky/GMM_EM/README.md

 The folders and files for this project are as follows:

-docs - Documentation for the project refs - Reference material used for the project, including papers src - Source code test - Test cases etc.
+docs - Documentation for the project \newline

+refs - Reference material used for the project, including papers

+src - Source code (cpp file)

+include - Source code (header file)

+test - Test cases

+dataset - Test dataset

+example - running example code and visualization for result

+## Compile